2 Data Manipulation

 # ℹ 55 more rows

 You can also select by position.
-However, be sure it will stay the same after all the changes you might do with the data.
+However, be sure it will remain the same after all the changes you might make to the data.

 data %>%